dotnet/orleans/src/Documentation/streaming/streams_quick_start.md

 await stream.SubscribeAsync<int>(async (data, token) => Console.WriteLine(data));
 ```

 We are all set now.
-The only requirement is that something triggers our producer grain's creation and then it will registers the timer and starts sending random ints to all interested parties.
+The only requirement is that something triggers our producer grain's creation and then it will register the timer and start sending random ints to all interested parties.

 Again, this guide skips lots of details and is only good for showing the big picture.
-Read other parts of this manual and other resources on RX to gain a good understanding on what is available and how.
+Read other parts of this manual and other resources on RX to gain a good understanding of what is available and how.

 Reactive programming can be a very powerful approach to solve many problems.
 You could for example use LINQ in the subscriber to filter numbers and do all sorts of interesting stuff.